alejandrocoding/easy-deploy-extension/README.md

 This is a chrome extension that allows you to manually trigger a GitHub Action.

-Deploy your code into the selected environment from your repository by a button rigth from the GitHub UI.
+Deploy your code into the selected environment from your repository by a button straight from the GitHub UI.

-Configure your environments providing minimal information and trigger a github action which can deploy your code into different environments.
-From a branch, tag or commit.
+Configure your environments providing minimal information and trigger a github action which can deploy your code into different environments from a branch, tag or commit.

 _Screenshots:_